danielsaidi/Sheeeeeeeeet/README.md

 ## <a name="basic-example"></a>Basic example

-The most basic way to create an action sheet, is to specify items and the select action, like this:
+The easiest way to create an action sheet is to specify the items and the select action like this:

 ```swift
 let title = ActionSheetTitle(title: "Select a value type")